Making an Offer

 Conditional Offer To Purchase

-Usually means that you have placed one or more conditions on the purchase, such as “subject to home inspection”, “subject to financing” or “subject to sale of buyer’s existing home”.
+Usually means that you have placed one or more conditions on the purchase, such as “conditional on a home inspection”, “conditional on arranging satisfactory financing” or “conditional on the sale of buyer’s existing home”.
 The property is not sold until all the conditions have been met.

 Acceptance Of Offer